-A light to moderate seasonal utilization guideline of 21% to 50% will be used within grazed pastures on the allotment.
+A light to moderate seasonal utilization guideline of up to 50% will be used within grazed pastures on the allotments.
 Seasonal utilization is defined as the amount of herbage removed through grazing or trampling during the grazing period.
-Seasonal utilization may be measured during the grazing period and/or at the end of each pasture's livestock grazing period.
+Seasonal utilization will be measured at the end of each pasture's livestock grazing period.